Alabama–Ole Miss football rivalry: Notable games

 2014: In 2014, #1 Alabama came into Oxford as a 6-point favorite taking on #11 Ole Miss.
 Alabama led 14–3 at the half, but were held to only 3 points in the second half.
 Late in the fourth quarter, Ole Miss scored a go-ahead touchdown, but missed the PAT, leaving the score at 23–17.
 Alabama drove to Ole Miss 32 yard line, before Blake Sims threw an interception to Senquez Golson with 37 seconds left.
 This was Ole Miss' first victory over Alabama since 2003, snapping a 10-game losing streak in the series.
 Due to sanctions, this win was vacated in 2019 due to the use of ineligible players.

 2015: #2 Alabama sought revenge for the previous season's defeat, but #15 Ole Miss shot out to a 30–10 lead late in the third quarter.
 Alabama quickly closed the gap to 30–24 less than three minutes into the fourth.
 Ole Miss then scored 13 unanswered to extend their lead to 43–24, but had to fight off another Crimson Tide rally to secure a 43–37 upset victory.
 Alabama committed 5 turnovers in this game, the most under head coach Nick Saban.
 It was the first time in school history that Ole Miss had beaten Alabama in consecutive seasons and just the second time that the Rebels had won in Tuscaloosa.
-This would be the Crimson Tide's only loss that season as they went on to win the College Football Playoff national championship.
+This was the Crimson Tide's only loss that season; they went on to win the College Football Playoff national championship.

 2016: #19 Ole Miss seemed to be on track for an unprecedented third-straight win over the top-ranked Crimson Tide, leading 24–3 with less than 2:47 left to play in the first half.
 Alabama then scored 24 unanswered points to take a 27–24 lead midway through the third quarter.
 Late in the fourth quarter, the Tide had extended its lead to 48–30 before Ole Miss scored twice in rapid succession to cut the deficit to five points with just under three minutes left.
 Alabama was able to run out the clock, preserving a wild 48–43 victory and ending the Rebels' school record two game winning streak in the series.
 The 21-point comeback tied the 1989 Alabama-Ole Miss game for the largest comeback in Alabama football history.

 2020: Following three consecutive blowouts by the Crimson Tide, Ole Miss, under first-year head coach Lane Kiffin, sought to keep the game within reach.
 Both schools traded touchdowns throughout the first half and entered halftime tied at 21.
 Quarterbacks Matt Corral of the Rebels and Mac Jones of the Tide continued leading long scoring drives throughout the third quarter; no team led by more than a touchdown until late in the fourth, when a 14-yard touchdown run by wide receiver DeVonta Smith put Alabama up by 11.
-The Tide would hang on to win 63-48 in what became the highest-scoring game in the history of the rivalry.
+The Tide would hang on to win 63–48 in what became the highest-scoring game in the history of the rivalry.